tai2/8122.jp-download-extension/README.md

 1. Enter `chrome://extensions/` to your address bar
 2. Enable the `Developer mode`
 3. Clicked the `Load unpacked` button
-4. Visit the `https://8122.jp/orders/downloads` with after signing in
+4. Visit the `https://8122.jp/orders/downloads` after signing in